7 Ways How To Grow Your Retail Sales The Week After Christmas

 Greet at the Door: Have someone greet people when they enter your retail store to tell them what is on sale with, "Good morning.
 The whole store is 20 percent off."
 You want to interrupt them before they get to the counter wanting their money back.
 The goal is for them to "Look around."
 Even if they tell you that's what they want, you can counter with, "We can certainly do that for you as well; we just don't want you to have to stand in line twice."

-Then, Greet at the Counter: Even if someone greeted them as they entered your brick-and-mortar store and you have signs everywhere saying 20 percent off when customers head straight for your counter with their receipt and a return, greet them with something like, "Good morning.
+Then, Greet at the Counter: Even if someone greets them as they enter your brick-and-mortar store and you have signs everywhere saying 20 percent off when customers head straight for your counter with their receipt and a return, greet them with something like, "Good morning.
 The whole store is 20 percent off.
 Would you like to look around first?"

-Even if customers tell you they only want another size, still mention your sale.
-Look at this as an opportunity to get your customer spending on a second item, not to have your employee give them 20 percent off a return.
+Even if customers tell you they only want another size, mention your sale.
+Look at this as an opportunity to get your customers to spend on a second item, not to have your employees give them 20 percent off a return.
 You can tell the customer your sale "makes their gift go farther."
 It's like you've given them more disposable income for their spending.

 No part-timers at the counter: Ensure everyone knows how to do all types of returns, sale items, closeouts, layaways, checks, etc., before you allow them to help customers at the register.
 Neither your employees nor customers want to wait for a manager.
 Patience is typically worn through at this time of year, and people are more focused on keeping interactions to a minimum.